Razumovskyy/MARFA/README.md

 ##### Outlook
 - I plan to add recent TIPS (Gamache et al. 2021, see [References](#references))
 - It might be better to organize input TIPS as en external subroutine based on Gamache's code Fortran or Python: TIPS_2021_v1p0.for, BD_TIPS_2021_v1p0.for or TIPS_2021_v1p0.py.
 I will soon return to it.
-#### Molar masses
+#### Molecluar weights
-Molar masses are available in the `MolarMasses.f90` module. `WISO` array contains molar masses for 124 isotopolouges of first 42 molecules according to HITRAN numbering system.
+Molecular weights are available in the `MolarMasses.f90` module. `WISO` array contains weights data for 124 isotopolouges of first 42 molecules according to HITRAN molecules numbering system.
 ## Performance estimations
 Execution time at one atmospheric level largerly depends on number of spectral lines and line cut-off condition.
 Here are some benchmarks for Apple M1 chip:
 |species|spectral interval (cm<sup>-1</sup>)|number of lines|cut off condition (cm<sup>-1</sup>)|execution time (s)|